The Evolution of the Federal Electoral Process

 Until 1992, there was no federal referendum legislation.
 The 1992 referendum was the first event ever conducted under the Referendum Act.
 Previous plebiscites were held under enabling legislation.

 The use of independent electoral district boundaries commissions to set electoral district boundaries began in 1964.
 The boundaries are redrawn after each decennial (10-year) census to ensure that representation reflects population shifts in accordance with the Constitution Act, 1867, and the Electoral Boundaries Readjustment Act (1985, as amended).
-The most recent readjustment took effect for the 2004 general election.
-The total number of seats in the House of Commons increased from 301 to 308, with 3 additional seats attributed to Ontario, and 2 more for each of British Columbia and Alberta.
+The most recent readjustment began in 2012, taking effect for the 2015 general election.
+The total number of seats in the House of Commons increased from 308 to 338, with 15 additional seats attributed to Ontario, 6 more for each of British Columbia and Alberta, and 3 more for Quebec.

 Enforcing the rules